An infinite presentation for the twist subgroup of the mapping class group of a compact non-orientable surface: Preliminaries

 \subsection{Homomorphisms on mapping class groups of non-orientable surfaces}

 \

 We first define the \textit{capping map}, the \textit{point pushing map} and the \textit{forgetful map} on mapping class groups of non-orientable surfaces.
 Take a point $\ast$ in the interior of $N_{g,n-1}$.
 Let $\M(N_{g,n-1},\ast)$ denote the group consisting of isotopy classes of all diffeomorphisms of $N_{g,n-1}$ which fix $\ast$ and the boundary pointwise.
-We can regard $N_{g,n}$ as a subsurface of $N_{g,n-1}$ not containing $\ast$.
+We can regard $N_{g,n}$ as a complement of an open disk neighborhood of $\ast$ in $N_{g,n-1}$.
 The natural embedding $N_{g,n}\hookrightarrow{}N_{g,n-1}$ induces the homomorphism

 which is called the \textit{capping map}.
 The \textit{point pushing map}

 is defined as follows.
 For any loop $x\in\pi_1(N_{g,n-1},\ast)$, $\PP(x)$ is described by pushing $\ast$ once along $x$.
 The \textit{forgetful homomorphism}